Secure coding in PHP Training Course

 By the end of this training, participants will be able to:

-- Build and test livewire components.
+- Build and test Livewire components.

-- Build applications using the Livewire library.
+- Develop applications using the Livewire library.

 - Create dynamic components within PHP.